xAzz/UI-Client/README.md

 # AthexClient
-Open source client for Agar.io clones/private servers
+AthexClient is a open source client to use for Agar.io private servers.

+# Features
+  - Minimap
+  - Chat
+  - Team Tag
+  - Leaderboard Color
+  - A lot of Settings
+  - A lot of Theming options
+  - Hotkeys
+  - Server Panel
+  - Much more!